 Take the First Step in Changing a Child’s Life Today

 If you’ve gotten this far in the article, chances are you are seriously considering this meaningful volunteer opportunity.
-I would highly encourage you to take the first step in speaking up for foster youth by attending one of our upcoming volunteer Information Sessions.
+Learn more about our CASA training requirements or find out how to become a CASA volunteer in your area by attending one of our upcoming volunteer Information Sessions.